Former College Football Star Shawn Oakman Found Not Guilty In Sexual Assault Case

 — Celebrity FYI (@CelebrityFyi) March 1, 2019

 While the incident, which took place in April of 2016, boiled down to a “he said, she said” drama, Oakman stood to lose a lot if found guilty.
-After the accusations arose, Oakman was indicted in June 2016 on second-degree felony assault charges, which meant he could wind up in jail for up to twenty years if he was convicted, according to Celebrity FYI.
+After the accusations arose, Oakman was indicted in June of 2016 on second-degree felony assault charges, which meant he could have ended up in jail for up to 20 years if he was convicted, according to Celebrity FYI.

 Inside the Waco courtroom, Oakman was ecstatic when he heard a “not guilty” verdict.
 The family members who had stood by him and were present for his trial cheered.
 Oakman wound up leaving the courtroom grinning ear to ear, and was understandably ready to celebrate.

-Prior to the accusations, Oakman was an all-star college athlete.
-His junior year, he was a consensus All-Big 12 selection and also a 3rd team All-American player.
+Prior to the accusations, Oakman was an star college athlete.
+His junior year, he was a consensus All-Big 12 selection and also a third team All-American player.
 On top of that, Oakman holds the Baylor record as the all-time sack leader for their team, according to Celebrity FYI.

 While he was playing for Baylor’s football team, Oakman was being watched by the NFL.
 Many assumed he would be drafted into the NFL during the 2017 draft.
 However, after his arrest, the NFL draft ignored him, and he was dismissed as a choice.